josmar-crwdstffng/angular/aio/content/guide/schematics-for-libraries.md

 </code-example>

-To begin, create a new subfolder, `my-service`, in the `schematics` folder.
+To begin, create a new sub-directory, `my-service`, in the `schematics` directory.

 ### Configure the new schematic

 When you add a schematic to the collection, you have to point to it in the collection's schema, and provide configuration files to define options that a user can pass to the command.

-1. Edit the `schematics/collection.json` file to point to the new schematic subfolder, and include a pointer to a schema file that specifies inputs for the new schematic.
+1. Edit the `schematics/collection.json` file to point to the new schematic sub-directory, and include a pointer to a schema file that specifies inputs for the new schematic.

     <code-example header="projects/my-lib/schematics/collection.json (Schematics Collection)" path="schematics-for-libraries/projects/my-lib/schematics/collection.json"></code-example>

-1. Go to the `<lib-root>/schematics/my-service` folder.
+1. Go to the `<lib-root>/schematics/my-service` directory.
 1. Create a `schema.json` file and define the available options for the schematic.

     <code-example header="projects/my-lib/schematics/my-service/schema.json (Schematic JSON Schema)" path="schematics-for-libraries/projects/my-lib/schematics/my-service/schema.json"></code-example>